LHNCBC/expression-editor/README.md

 ### Use as an Angular Component

-1. Install in your project using `npm install --save-prod ngx-expression-editor`
+1. Install in your project using `npm install --save-prod @lhncbc/expression-editor`
 2. Make sure your application has `@angular/animations`, `@angular/cdk`,
    `@angular/common`, `@angular/core` and `@angular/material` as dependencies
    since they are needed as peer dependencies by the Expression Editor.